-Department of Teacher Education Appeals Committee (DTEAC) - Email Dr. Noelle Won,
+Department of Teacher Education Appeals Committee (DTEAC) -Email Dr. Kimy Liu, Department Chair- kliu@csustan.edu

-Department Chair- nwon@csustan.edu

 - 1. I was expelled (dismissed) from the credential program by the coordinator and also by the Selection and Review Committee.
 To whom can I appeal? - 2.
 I was not admitted to the credential program and I feel that I was unfairly singled out.
 What are my options now?